CommunityHiQ/Frends.Community.GenerateHash/README.md

 FRENDS.Community.Encryption\bin\Release\FRENDS.Community.Encryption.Tests.dll

-Create a nuget package
+Create a nuget package, eg.:

-nuget pack nuspec/FRENDS.Community.Encryption.nuspec`
+`nuget pack nuspec/FRENDS.Community.Encryption.nuspec`

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.